Rock City waterfall in Chattanooga, TN

-The history of Rock City
+The history of Lookout Mountain

 The history of Lookout Mountain begins with the Cherokees.
 The Last Battle of the Cherokees took place in the 18th Century.
 Another notable historic event, The Battle of Lookout Mountain during The Civil War, took place on November 24, 1863.
 In the late 1800’s, Rock City was mostly known to hikers and geologists.